jimmoffitt/data-stores/README.md

 ## Creating relational databases <a id="creating_relational" class="tall">&nbsp;</a>

 ### Details

-+ Depending on your schema, your code that INSERTs data will probably need to
++ Depending on your schema, your code that INSERTs data will probably need to support the mappings between Tweet JSON attributes and data store fields.
+  + Tweet objects can have multiple versions of fundamental details like the Tweet message and Twitter entities.

 + Name space considerations:
   + A common convention is to have *created_at* and *updated_at* fields in every table.
 These 'built-in' time fields are commonly used to build default indices and sort data, and natively support the critical ability to select records that have changed.
 Native Tweet JSON also uses the *created_at* name.
 Since you can't have duplicate field names in a given table, you may decide to store the Tweet creation time is a *posted_at* field instead.
   + Frameworks often use the 'id' name for table primary key.
 If that is the case with your data store framework, then you may need to avoid adding your own (generic) primary key field.
 For example, when working with ActiveRecord years ago, the *tweets* table had a *tweet_id* and the *user* table had a *user_id* field.